astronomer/astro-docs/cloud/stable/06_resources/03_pricing.md

 The total price you pay for Scheduler resources is calculated by multiplying your **Scheduler Count** by the amount of AU allocated to **Scheduler Resources**.
 For instance, if you provision $100 per month in **Scheduler Resources** and you set **Scheduler Count** to 3, you can expect to pay $300 per month total towards Airflow Scheduler functionality.

 Similarly, the total price you pay for Celery Workers is calculated by multiplying your **Worker Count** by the amount of AU allocated to **Worker Resources**.
-For instance, if you provision $200 per month in **Worker Resources** and you set **Worker Count** to 2, you can expect to pa $400 per month total towards Celery Worker functionality.
+For instance, if you provision $200 per month in **Worker Resources** and you set **Worker Count** to 2, you can expect to pay $400 per month total towards Celery Worker functionality.

 ## Node limits on Astronomer Cloud